z0sun/Blitz2/README.md

 # Blitz 2

 ## Scenario:

-You are in charge of deploying the new version of the application.
-The QA engineer will send 14,000 requests to the server.
-After the QA engineer tests your application, they will update you about the results.
+ A QA engineer sent 14,000 request to server in order to stress test the URL shortener application.